sdetweil/MMM-Config/README.md

 			if(o.endsWith('-format')){
 				// look above the select to the next element that encloses select and the custom fields
 				// find below the fieldset to find the appropriate div with the right class, and set its display style property to block
-				// previously set to display:none by _extension.css
+				// previously set to display:none by MMM-Config.extension.css
 				$(this).closest('fieldset').find('div[class$="'+o+'"]').css('display','block')
 			}
 		}